slaclab/TrackingResolution/README.md

 The package is written in Python 3.6.8

+To run it in Jupyter Notebook: %run trackingerror.py

+For instructions of using the code in a notebook, see 'example.ipynb'.

 To run the package in terminal:

 python3 trackaingerror.py [-h] [-f filename] [-p momentum] [-m mass] [-B MagneticField][-eta pseudorapidity][-verbose v]